adriansinger87/d3vs1m/README.md

 ## Acknowledgement

-I want to thank all collaborators and the [Fraunhofer IWU](https://www.iwu.fraunhofer.de/) for the support on this project. :beers:
+I want to thank all collaborators and the [Fraunhofer IWU](https://www.iwu.fraunhofer.de/) for the support on this project. :beers: :beers: